kevinyma/p_v2/_projects/illo.md

 ></p>

 <p><img src="/img/illustrations/apartments.jpg"
-alt="Solo objects are inherently beautiful: a windowsill, a tree, a wet mop.
-What about an object repeated so many times it loses its individuality?
+alt="Single instances are inherently beautiful: a windowsill, a tree, a wet mop.
+What of an instance repeated regularly, indefinitely?

 Patterns draw me in because they tell stories of the mundane.
 They speak of everyday life and its routines."
 ></p>